Nigel Martin-Smith

-Nigel Martin-Smith is a Manchester-based English musical band manager.
-He helped form the 1990s British boy band Take That.
+Nigel Martin-Smith is a Manchester-based English musical band manager known primarily for his work with Take That who became a phenomenon but also Lulu, Kavana, Adam Rickitt and Damian.

 Biography

 Early career

 Martin-Smith entered the entertainment industry in the early 1980s working as a casting agent from offices in Manchester's Royal Exchange.
 From there, he challenged the "London-centric" attitude of many in the business, championing the cause of local talent and establishing many actors in film and television.
 His first success in the music industry was the artist Damian who had a UK top 10 hit with a cover of "The Time Warp" in 1989.
 He also ran the Film Artist Agency at Half Moon Chambers in Manchester.

 Take That

-In 1989 following the success of US boyband New Kids on the Block, Martin-Smith decided to create a British version of NKOTB with a similar "chosen" formula of singers and dancers.
-In 1990, he assembled Gary Barlow, a 19-year-old from Cheshire who had been singing and playing the piano on the northern club circuit for five years; Mark Owen, an 18-year-old Manchester United trialist; Howard Donald, a 21-year-old vehicle painter who also DJ'd, danced and modelled; and Jason Orange, a 19-year-old painter and decorator from Manchester who had danced on Pete Waterman's television programme The Hit Man and Her.
-Martin-Smith put out an advertisement for another singer, and chose 16-year-old bodypopper Robbie Williams from Stoke-on-Trent.
+In 1989, Martin-Smith sought to create a British male vocal singing group, a campaign to audition men who could sing and dance, led to auditions in Manchester, where Gary Barlow, Mark Owen, Robbie Williams, Howard Donald and Jason Orange were selected to form the group ‘Kick-It’ who then changed their name to Take That.

 Take That sold 19 million records (9 million albums and 10 million singles) between 1990 and 1996.
 Between the band's first single release in 1991 and their break-up in 1996, the BBC described Take That as "the most successful British band since The Beatles in the UK, beloved of young and old alike".
 Take That's dance-oriented pop tunes and ballads dominated the UK charts in the first half of the 1990s, spawning two of the best selling albums of the decade with Everything Changes in 1993 and their Greatest Hits in 1996.

 In 1995, Williams left the band.
 After his departure, the third Take That album Nobody Else was re-issued in some markets excluding some vocals by Williams, most notably a new recording of "Love Ain't Here Anymore".
-Williams did not perform any lead vocals on this album, and band members later blamed this on his "lack of interest and commitment" in the recording of the album.
-The rest of the band finally split in 1996.
+The rest of the band finally split in February 1996.

-In 1995 Gay Times listed Martin-Smith as one of the most influential gay people in music.
+In 1995, Gay Times listed Martin-Smith as one of the most influential gay people in music.

-In 2007 Martin-Smith was parodied (along with the members of Take That) in the Channel 4 spoof documentary series Star Stories.
+In 2007, Martin-Smith was parodied (along with the members of Take That) in the Channel 4 spoof documentary series Star Stories.